 Best Manhattan attractions

 Built in 1931 over the span of just 11 months, this 1,454-foot Art Deco skyscraper has long stood as symbol of American innovation and ambition, and was recognized as one of the Seven Wonders of the World by the American Society of Civil Engineers.
 Looming large as ever in New York’s skyline, the building is one of the most visited attractions in the city.
-With so many clamouring for the chance to take the 25-minute elevator ride to the open air observation deck on the 86th floor ($37, seniors $35, children $31), it’s best to arrive early, between opening at 8am and noon, for a chance to take in those 360-degree views.
+With so many clamouring for the chance to take the 25-minute elevator ride to the open air observation deck on the 86th floor, it’s best to arrive early, between 8am and noon, for a chance to take in those 360-degree views.

 As seen in numerous songs, books and movies, America’s first landscaped public park is one of the most beloved attractions in New York City.
 Millions of tourists and locals alike seek year-round refuge from the concrete jungle within the idyllic, 843-acre plot, which was first brought to life in the mid-19th century by urban visionaries Frederick Law Olmstead and Calvert Vaux.
 Their thoughtful design reflects a harmonious balance of scenic elements that lives on today: pastoral (the open, picnic-ready lawn of the Sheep Meadow), formal (the liner, tree-lined Mall) and picturesque (the densely wooded paths of the Ramble).